yagami1997/Delveil/README.md

 ## 🧿 Introduction

-**Delveil** is a lightweight cryptographic relay framework designed for secure content transmission research.
+**Delveil** is a lightweight cryptographic relay framework designed for secure content transmission.
 It functions as a privacy-preserving middleware that obscures source origins while maintaining data integrity.
-This implementation allows for the generation of ephemeral access points to digital assets without exposing the underlying storage infrastructure.
+This implementation allows for the generation of ephemeral access points to network storage assets without exposing the underlying repository infrastructure.

 ## 🧩 Architectural Philosophy